Duplicate bridge: Table movements

 Another arrangement for an odd number of pairs is called a bump or rover movement, in which the number of tables is rounded down to (number of actual pairs - 1)/2.
 In a Mitchell movement, the extra pair normally sits out the first round and then, according to a schedule, substitutes for a different North-South pair for each subsequent round (the "bumped" pair having a sit out for that round).
 The extra pair are frequently referred to as the "rover pair" because, unlike the other North-South pairs, they move at each round.
 In particular, the bump is preferable to the sit out for 11½ tables: it allows every pair to play at least 24 boards while having only 33 boards in play.

 In a Howell movement, the extra pair normally sit out the first round and are then allocated fixed seats where they remain for all subsequent rounds.
 Any position other than that which would normally be occupied by a stationary pair will do.
 The extra pair thus displace, or "bump", a different pair (those who would normally move to those seats) at each round.
 The extra pair are still colloquially known as the "rover pair" even though, in a Howell, they do not actually rove.

 A better alternative is for the phantom pair to be allocated a stationary position.
 This enables all the boards to be played the same number of times (so that all the pairs play all the boards) and the movement in many cases to be completely fair between all the non-stationary pairs.

 Trials are usually reserved for high-level competitions (such as regional and national championships, invitation tournaments etc.).
 There, a fixed number of pairs (usually 16) play a full round-robin tournament (Swiss can be also used to shorten the tournament) with relatively long matches (8-32 boards) against each other, the entire tournament lasting for two to four days.
 One session consists of only one round, with boards circulating among the tables and pairs remaining seated.
-Results are calculated after each round using IMP or Calcutta scoring, converted to Victory points, and added up to the running score.
+Results are calculated after each round using IMP or Calcutta scoring, converted to victory points (VP), and added up to the running score.
 The pair with highest VP score becomes the winner.